mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

 ------------ | ------------- | -------------
 No Now Playing notification [card]: What happens when the HOME button is pressed? | Some of the information present in this page [https://developer.android.com/training/tv/playback/now-playing#card] is deprecated. | mediaSession.isActive = false
 Update of metadata | Content in the second column |  ``` val builder = MediaMetadataCompat.Builder() <br>  builder.putString(MediaMetadataCompat.METADATA_KEY_TITLE, "ExoPlayer PIP example") ```

-2. No full-size app banner: xhdpi banner with size 320px X 180px
-a.
-This could be handled using a banner image in the app drawable folder and refer it in the manifest file as:
-	<application android:banner="@drawable/image" ...
+No full-size app banner: xhdpi banner with size 320px X 180px | N/A | This could be handled using a banner image in the app drawable folder and refer it in the manifest file as: ``` <application android:banner="@drawable/image" ...  ```
-3. Audio plays after selecting “stops”
-a.
-Check if the relation between the background service and the activity.
+Audio plays after selecting “stops” | N/A | Check if the relation between the background service and the activity.
 Maybe, they are not properly bind or unbind.
-4. Crashing after launch: This might be due to Volley not obtaining the right json file.
+Crashing after launch | N/A | This might be due to Volley not obtaining the right json file.
 Repeat the volley call if the volley request error for the first time.

 ### Lessons learnt from the code
 1. Manifest file related: